Better Sleep - Quick & Easy Guide

 - Some people respond well to white noise or soothing music before bed.
 Get a speaker to improve sound quality and save your phone’s battery.

-- Our weighted sleep masks block light and apply cooling pressure to your eyes to improve sleep quality.
+- Weighted sleep masks block light and apply pressure to the relaxation points around your face

 Perfecting Your Bedtime Routine